Staffordshire Smallbore Rifle Association Badge.

 4. Shooters must be accompanied by another person, over 18, when firing (not necessarily a shooter).

-8. Users must take away all their own all refuse (there is no refuse collection facility from the range).
+8. Users must take away all their own refuse (there is no refuse collection facility from the range).

 Table of Authorised Frames and Targets